Reverb: marketplace guide

 - Brand - the product's brand.
 E.g.: Fender.

 - Description - the long description of the product, listing key selling points and features.
 Should include any additional information relevant to the buyer, such as ownership and modification history, playability specifications, cosmetic condition, and anything included in the purchase.
 E.g.: power supplies, accessories, etc. May not include links or references to other selling venues, external listings, websites, or selling channels.
-Also, you should not include advertisement banners or store policies in the description.
+Also, do not include advertisement banners or store policies in the description.

 -